Kristina01111000/Drws_site/README.md

 - For groups get new pictures, add a scorecard picture for scorecard group
 - For google doc see if ‘make a copy’ can be put up when they try to request access
 - Look into file upload plugin for fourissimo page -> new plugin from peepso
-- If he gets a tiktok add it to the emails
-- Set up a different campaign in cc for his current patients in office -> waiting on list from him
-	- get feedback on the template
-- need him to finalize the emails in the email chain

 Put the links in the 30 day email, right now just ***'s